Landgravine Charlotte of Hesse-Kassel: Marriage

 At the urging of her widowed mother, she married on 22 February 1650 at Heidelberg Castle with Charles I Louis, Elector Palatine, the son of the late "Winter King" of Bohemia, who only a few months earlier by the Peace of Westphalia after decades of exile returned to a devastated Electoral Palatinate, the reconstruction of which he set out with great energy.
 However, Charlotte did not reciprocate the love and attentions of her bridegroom, but instead confessed that she “did not like to take him”.
 Dowager Landgravine Amalie Elisabeth had already warned Charles I Louis that her daughter was cold-tempered and stubborn.
 Charlotte, in turn, soon felt that her husband was ten years her senior and that she was being persecuted and monitored with unjustified jealousy.
 The marriage with Charles I Louis became very unhappy and disputes soon arose.

 Despite the marital disputes and to the joy of the Electoral Palatinate, Charlotte gave birth three children in quick succession: Charles (born 31 March 1651 and later Elector Palatine), Elisabeth Charlotte (born 27 May 1652 and by marriage Duchess of Orléans) and Frederick (born 12 May 1653, died 13 May 1653 aged 1 day).

 After the birth of her third child, the Electress Palatine expelled her husband from the bedchamber and refused to resume their conjugal duties.
 Charles I Louis accused his wife of having ridden and hunting too often, as well as being addicted to gambling and excessive cleaning.
-Charlotte, who was prone to tantrums and loud scenes, provoked her husband, who finally took one of her ladies-in-waiting, Baroness Marie Luise von Degenfeld as his official mistress; this event led to fits of jealousy by Charlotte, which the Electoral Palatine responded to with domestic violence.
+Charlotte, who was prone to tantrums and loud scenes, provoked her husband, who finally took one of her ladies-in-waiting, Baroness Marie Luise von Degenfeld as his official mistress; this event led to fits of jealousy by Charlotte, which the Elector Palatine responded to with domestic violence.